cuiyongbo/hello-world/my_wiki/languages/english_notes.rst

 | monition
 | Definition:  A warning or an initimation of something imminent, especially of impending danger.
 |
-| caveat
-| Definition: a warning that particular things need to be considered before something can be done.
-|
 | frisson
 | Definition: (noun)  A sudden strong feeling of excitement or fear; a thrill
 | Usage: A frisson of excitement.